Michael-Perkinson/NeuropixelDataExporter/README.md

 - **Spike Time Filtering**: Filter spikes based on specified time ranges and drug application time.
 - **Firing Rate Calculation**: Calculate firing rates for each cluster using user-defined time bins.
 - **ISI Histogram & Hazard Function**: Generate ISI histograms and calculate hazard functions with summary metrics.
+- **Baseline Analysis**: Includes the option to calculate ISI and hazard functions for baseline data and exports them to separate sheets for comparison.
 - **Delta Firing Rates**: Compute delta firing rates relative to a baseline period, if specified.
 - **Data Export**: Save spike times, firing rates, ISI histograms, and hazard functions as structured CSV files, Excel files, and text files.
 - **Interactive Plots**: Generate HTML plots of firing rates for each cluster with optional drug application markers.